 Maybe I have yet to look in the right place, but so far I have not come across a description of how end corrections arise at an intuitive, pictorial level.
 So I attempt to paint such a picture here of what an end correction actually is.
 It most certainly is not a simple extension of the constrained air within a pipe sticking up into the atmosphere like an invisible cylinder sitting on top, whose length equals the end correction..

-To derive the picture it can be helpful to relate the acoustic radiation occurring from the open top and mouth of an organ pipe to that which occurs from a loudspeaker, because there are close similarities both in theory and in practice.
-So let us consider first of all a loudspeaker mounted in a baffle or enclosure.
-When its cone moves it exerts pressure on the air immediately in front of it, the pressure being either positive or negative depending on whether the cone is moving outwards or inwards.
-This pressure disturbance propagates as a sound wave away from the cone into the space in front of the baffle, and while it is still constrained by the baffle at short ranges the wavefront is curved (hemispherical).
-However, with increasing distance, the wavefront (spread over an expanding spherical surface of ever-increasing diameter) becomes large enough to allow it to be regarded as approximately plane rather than curved when it reaches a distant listener.
-Close to the loudspeaker the waves propagate in what is called the near field, whereas at larger distances when the wavefront has become plane, they are said to be in the far field.
+To derive the picture it can be helpful to relate the acoustic radiation occurring from the open top and mouth of an organ pipe to that which occurs from a loudspeaker.
+So consider first of all a loudspeaker mounted in a baffle or enclosure.
+When its cone moves it exerts pressure on the air immediately in front of it, the pressure being either a compression or a suction depending on whether the cone is moving outwards or inwards.
+This disturbance propagates away from the cone into the space in front of the baffle, and while it is still constrained by the baffle at short ranges the wavefront is curved and hemispherical.
+However, with increasing distance the wavefront (spread over an expanding spherical surface of ever-increasing diameter) becomes large enough to allow it to be regarded as a flat plane rather than curved when it reaches a distant listener.
+Close to the loudspeaker or an organ pipe the waves propagate in what is called the near field, whereas at larger distances when the wavefront has become plane they are said to be in the far field.

 All pipes, and thus flue pipes in the organ, have a retinue of natural frequencies at which they will resonate if excited appropriately.
 Consider first an open flue pipe.
 If there were no end corrections either at the top or the mouth (an impossible situation), the fundamental frequency it sounded when blown would have a wavelength equal to twice the pipe length as explained in reference .
 This would also be the first natural frequency of the pipe.
 The second natural frequency would have a frequency exactly twice that of the first, and so on.
 Thus the harmonics of the pipe when sounding would coincide with the natural frequencies.
 This is illustrated in Figure 2 which shows the standing wave patterns inside the pipe of the natural frequencies and the harmonics.
 The curves depict the air pressure nodes and antinodes for the first seven natural frequencies.
 Nodes occur where the vertical width of the pattern is zero, and antinodes occur where the width is a maximum (a useful aide memoire here for those taking science exams is that an antinode - a longer word than node - is wider than a node).
 At each end of the pipe the pressure of the vibrating wave must be zero (a node) because it is open to the atmosphere at those points and the pressure therefore will dissipate rapidly.